Koopro/SpellsNSquares/docs/REFACTORING_OPPORTUNITIES.md

 ## Notes

-- All refactoring should preserve existing functionality
+- All refactoring has been completed and tested
-- Test thoroughly after any refactoring
+- The codebase is now better organized and more maintainable
-- Consider incremental refactoring rather than large-scale changes
+- Future refactoring should follow the same patterns established here